You have 2 objects that describe the salary of 2 software developers:

 This behavior suggests that the index signature is meant to be generic in regards to keys.

-But you can use a union of string literals to describe the keys in a Record<Keys, Type>
+But you can use a union of string literals to describe the keys in a Record<Keys, Values>

 :